PropertyBrands/btt-drupalpack/README.md

 ```bash
 mkdir -p sites/default/files/webpack
 ```
-Once you have verified the installation of the public files folder for the webpack assets you can install the nodeN packages required for building/deving.
+Once you have verified the installation of the public files folder for the webpack assets you can install the Node packages required for building/deving.

 ```bash